Bishnupur (West Bengal): Healthcare

-Transport

-Bishnupur is reasonably well connected via roads.
-Due to its importance as a tourism destination, it is connected to almost all major places of Bengal.
-Long-distance buses connect Bishnupur to places like Tarakeswar, Durgapur, Asansol, Kolkata, Medinipur etc. There are regular and frequent bus services available between Bishnupur and Kolkata, Tarakeswar, Bardhaman, Khatra, Medinipur.
-The Kolkata bound buses usually leave Kolkata from the Esplanade bus stand.
-The journey takes about 4 hours and 45 minutes.

-Bishnupur is well-connected by rail to the rest of the country via Kharagpur and Adra.
-Express and mail trains ply between Kolkata and Bishnupur on a regular basis.
-The Rupashi Bangla Express, Aranyak Express and the Purulia Express are the most convenient trains to reach Bishnupur from Kolkata; these trains come via Kharagpur (Midnapur) and take approx 3:30 to 4:15 hours to reach Bishnupur from Kolkata.

-Within the city of Bishnupur, private auto-rickshaws and cycle-rickshaws are the most convenient mode of communication.
-Recently CNG autos have been introduced plying through various parts of the town.
-These vehicles are environment-friendly, non-polluting, convenient, less time-consuming, and cheap mode of travel.

-Nearest International Airport is at Dumdum, Kolkata (Netaji Subhash International airport) which is 140 km away; a smaller private airstrip at Panagarh belonging to the Indian Air Force is rarely used.
-A new airport in Andal has come up (90 km from Bishnupur).

-Bishnupur is now a junction, it connects Tarakeswar (E.Railway) via Arambag.

 Culture

-The Bishnupur Mela is held every year around the last week of December, in Raj Darbar.
-Later on Bishnupur High School Ground and from Now it is held at Nandalal Temple Premises.
+The Bishnupur Mela is held every year from 23rd to 27th of December.
+Previously was held in Raj Darbar.
+Later on is held at Bishnupur High School Ground and K.G.
+Engineering institute ground.

-In 2018, the test of the Bishnupur Mela is totally changed.
-A big thanks to the administration for such an innovative idea to keep Bishnupur Terracotta Temples at the backdrop of the main stage.
+In 2018, the Bishnupur Mela was temporarily shifted partly to the temple complex of Bishnupur.
+It was an innovative idea to keep Bishnupur Terracotta Temples at the backdrop of the main stage.
+Later on the Bishnupur fair shifted back to the previous place.
 The Bishnupur Mela was inaugurated with the Gharana Music sung by some renowned persons from Bishnupur Gharana.

-In this year 2018, a fashion show with Baluchari Saree is introduced to promote Baluchari Saree at an international platform.
+In the year 2018, a fashion show with Baluchari Saree is introduced to promote Baluchari Saree at an international platform.
 Besides artisans got a huge income by selling crafts from the stalls of Mela.
 A recent addition is Bishnupur Utsab, held after the Mela.
 It is a classical music and dance festival in recognition of the 'Bishnupur Gharana' in music.
 It was stopped after 2012 but It started again on and from 2/2/2018 at Rashmancha.